openturns/openturns/python/doc/theory/meta_modeling/gaussian_process_regression.rst

   :math:`\vect{Z}(\omega, \vect{x}) = \vect{Y}(\omega, \vect{x})\, | \, \cC` where :math:`\cC`
   is the condition :math:`\vect{Y}(\omega, \vect{x}_k) =  \vect{y}_k` for :math:`1 \leq k \leq \sampleSize`.
 - define the meta model as :math:`\metaModel(\vect{x}) =  \Expect{\vect{Y}(\omega, \vect{x})\, | \,  \cC}`.
 Note
   that this meta model is interpolating the data set.
+We can use the conditional covariance in order to quantify the error of the meta model.

 Note the implementation of